PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Before running all together, consider checking each job (SVZ, SIVZ, SVRZ, and SIVRZ) individually to ensure it works.

+## 2.3.
+Generate MCT figures (figure 3a-f):
+&nbsp;&nbsp;&nbsp;&nbsp;`python MCT_replicates_analysis.py`
+&nbsp;&nbsp;&nbsp;&nbsp; This will analyse the replicates of the MCT analysis and output figure 3a-f and the sensitivity og the Chesson criterion

-## 2.2.
+## 2.3.
 Generate scaled figures:
 &nbsp;&nbsp;&nbsp;&nbsp;`python make_figures_scaled.py main_models`
 &nbsp;&nbsp;&nbsp;&nbsp;This will generate figures that need to be scaled (necessary data previously saved in the `model_data/` folder).

-## 2.3.
+## 2.4.
 Generate figures of distributions of measured abundances of *Prochlorococcus* and *Synechococcus*, their virus and the percentage of infected cells from Carlson *et al.* 2022.
 &nbsp;&nbsp;&nbsp;&nbsp;`Rscript histogram_abundances.R`

-## 2.4.
+## 2.5.
 Create a subfolder to store parameter optimization results:
 &nbsp;&nbsp;&nbsp;&nbsp;`mkdir results_optimization_params/`

-## 2.5.
+## 2.6.
 Grid search to optimize parameters to target concentrations:
 &nbsp;&nbsp;&nbsp;&nbsp;`./run_simulations_SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.sh 0`
 &nbsp;&nbsp;&nbsp;&nbsp;This will run optimization of parameters to minimize distance to target concentrations for the four phytoplankton types considered in the study:
 &nbsp;&nbsp;&nbsp;&nbsp;a small diatom, a picoeukaryote, a *Synechococcus*, and a *Prochlorococcus*.
 &nbsp;&nbsp;&nbsp;&nbsp;Results are stored in the `results_optimization_params/` folder.

-## 2.6.
+## 2.7.
 Concatenate files of optimization results:
 &nbsp;&nbsp;&nbsp;&nbsp;`./concatenate_results_optimisation_params.sh SIVZ intracellular Synechococcus 0`
 &nbsp;&nbsp;&nbsp;&nbsp;`./concatenate_results_optimisation_params.sh SIVZ intracellular Prochlorochoccus 0`
 &nbsp;&nbsp;&nbsp;&nbsp;`./concatenate_results_optimisation_params.sh SIVZ intracellular Eukaryote 0`
 &nbsp;&nbsp;&nbsp;&nbsp;`./concatenate_results_optimisation_params.sh SIVZ intracellular Diatom 0`
 Note that the message `cat: results_optimization_params/SIVZ_intracellular_res_optimization_*organism*_*num*.txt: No such file or directory` is normal (no realistic concentrations found in this chunk)

-## 2.7.
+## 2.8.
 Run the analysis of the optimization:
 &nbsp;&nbsp;&nbsp;&nbsp;`sbatch run_analysis_optimization.sbatch 0`
 &nbsp;&nbsp;&nbsp;&nbsp; This will extract the best and 200 best parameter combinations for each phytoplankton type